stef7/accessible-tabs/README.md

 # Accessible Tabs

-This application uses Next.js/React to run my accessible tabs component.
+This accessible tabs component runs within a Next.js/React application.

 To begin, run either `npm install` or `yarn` to install all the package dependencies.

+## Running component tests

+TBC

 ## Using the TabSet component